james-burke-dev/malicious_url_detection/README.md

 made to the model by tuning the hyperparameters further.

-Additional hyperparameters that could be investigated could include the ‘weight’ function which is used in the prediction the function or the ‘leaf_size’ which could improve the time taken for the model to complete and the memory required during its runtime.
+Additional hyperparameters that could be investigated could include the ‘weight’ function which is used in the prediction or the ‘leaf_size’ which could improve the time taken for the model to complete and the memory required during its runtime.

 Overall, we feel that there are more improvements to be made to the model at this stage.
 For potential next steps with the project, we feel improved feature selection, bagging and ensemble